|

 and theatrically oriented as time goes by.
 On the other hand you

-would need a heart of steel to not be charmed and entertained by
+would need a heart of steel not to be charmed and entertained by

 this lively and beautifully performed set.
 If you like the agility,